Undergraduate Course Descriptions

 399. Senior Capstone Course

 This course is a culmination of the student’s study of crime and criminal justice issues.
 It consists of projects aimed at integrating theory, knowledge, and research in the context of a variety of contemporary criminal justice problems, issues, and policies.
-(Prerequisite: senior standing and completion of six CRMJ courses).
+(Prerequisite: senior standing and completion of six CJC courses).